karlwilcox/website-build/reviews/books/sci-fi/_posts/2024-10-10-in-our-stars.md

   - "sci-fi"
 ---

-*"Flash!
+> Flash!
 Flash!
-I love you but we only have 14 hours to save the Earth!"*
+I love you but we only have 14 hours to save the Earth!

 Well, his name is Kayl and it is 40 years, but you get the idea...